Australian wine: Grape varieties

 Major grape varieties are Shiraz, Pinot noir, Cabernet Sauvignon, Merlot, Chardonnay, Sauvignon blanc, Sémillon, and Riesling.
 The country has no native grapes, and Vitis vinifera varieties were introduced from Europe and South Africa in the late 18th and early 19th centuries.
 Some varieties have been bred by Australian viticulturists, for example Cienna and Tarrango.
 The most widely cultivated grape variety in Australia is Shiraz.
-There are different ideas about the origin of Shiraz.
-One says that it originated from the Persian city of Syrah/Shiraz.
-Another one says that a dark-skinned grape variety came from the Rhône wine region in France where it is better known as Syrah.
-Despite the different ideas about the origin of Shiraz, it received a tremendous success not only in Australia but worldwide.

 About 130 different grape varieties are used by commercial winemakers in Australia.
 Over recent years many winemakers have been rediscovering so-called "alternative varieties" other than those listed above.
-Many varieties from France, Italy and Spain, for example Petit Verdot, Pinot grigio, Sangiovese, Tempranillo, Nebbiolo, Malbec, Barbera, Arneis, Fiano (grape) and Viognier are becoming more common.
+Many varieties from France, Italy and Spain, for example Petit Verdot, Pinot grigio, Sangiovese, Tempranillo, Nebbiolo, Malbec, Barbera, Arneis, Fiano and Viognier are becoming more common.
 Wines from many other varieties are being produced.

 Australian winemaking results have been impressive and it has established benchmarks for a number of varietals, such as Chardonnay, Pinot noir and Shiraz.
 Moreover, Australians have innovated in canopy management and other viticultural and in wine-making techniques, and they have a general attitude toward their work that sets them apart from producers in Europe.
 Australian wine-makers travel the wine world as highly skilled seasonal workers, relocating to the northern hemisphere during the off-season at home.
 They are an important resource in the globalisation of wine and wine critic Matt Kramer notes that "the most powerful influence in wine today" comes from Australia.

-(See List of Australian wine grape varieties)

 GSM blends

 GSM is a name commonly used for a red wine consisting of a blend of Grenache, Shiraz (Syrah), and Mourvèdre.
 Blends where Shiraz is the main component are sometimes referred to instead as SGM.

 This blend originated from those used in some Southern Rhône wines, including Châteauneuf-du-Pape, though it is also found in South Australia, California (particularly Paso Robles, originating with Tablas Creek Vineyard), and Washington (Columbia Valley); smaller production exists in Argentina and South Africa.
 A very similar blend is traditional to Priorat (in Catalonia, Spain), still based on Garnacha (Grenache), but adding Mazuelo (Carignan), Syrah, and Merlot (same GS, different M's).

 Grenache is the lightest of the three grapes, producing a pale red juice with soft berry scents and a bit of spiciness.
 As a blending component, it contributes alcohol, warmth and fruitiness without added tannins.
 Shiraz can contribute full-bodied, fleshy flavours of black fruits and pepper.
-It adds color, backbone and tannins and provides the sense of balance such blends require.
+It adds colour, backbone and tannins and provides the sense of balance such blends require.
 Mourvèdre contributes elegance, structure and acidity to the blend, producing flavours of sweet plums, roasted game and hints of tobacco.